-How I Learned to Let Go of Mom Guilt
+Learning to Let Go of Mom Guilt

-Understood My Duty to my Daughter
+Understood My Duty to My Daughter

 I was fortunate to have a friend help me snap back to reality and step away from the guilt.
-My guilt seemed to peak when I was considering skipping a huge opportunity to travel for work.
+My guilt seemed to peak when I considered skipping a huge opportunity to travel for work.
 My best friend saw it as an opportune time to intervene.
 “Imagine how your daughter will feel if she finds out you didn’t take every opportunity you could to better your career that you love,” she said.
 She pointed out that in an age where women are doing more and being more while still being treated as less, it was my duty to my little girl to show her that work and life balance is possible and that my dream of having a career did not have to conflict so directly with my dream of being a mama.

 Checked (Emotional) Baggage

-I knew my thoughts towards motherhood stemmed from my own difficult relationship with my mother growing up: she loved me, of course, but she wasn’t what you’d call “hands-on.”
+I knew my thoughts towards motherhood stemmed from my complicated relationship with my mother growing up: she loved me, of course, but she wasn’t what you’d call “hands-on.”
 She was less Marge Simpson or June Cleaver and more like the mom from Matilda—never wanting to be bothered by silly children with silly thoughts or feelings.

 Remembered Me Before Mom(me)